StavDorkam/poc-pspdfkit/README.md

 ## Build and run dev server

 Run `npm build:dev` to build the project and run a local server using lite-server package.

+## PSPDFKit License Key

+You must receive a trail license key from the PSPDFKit website (https://pspdfkit.com/try/), after you've received your key
+Open the pdf-viewer.component.ts file and replace the licenseKey value with your key.